See Leadership for Maytag Aircraft Corporation »

 Maytag Aircraft Corporation is a U.S. Government services contractor, providing essential operations and maintenance services ranging from aircraft refueling, bulk fuel storage management and air terminal and ground handling to base operating support at multiple international and domestic U.S. military locations.

-Maytag Aircraft is one of the largest providers of Air Terminal & Ground Handling Services to the US Air Force Air Mobility Command worldwide.
+Maytag is one of the largest providers of Air Terminal & Ground Handling Services to the US Air Force Air Mobility Command worldwide.

 On behalf of the U.S. military, Maytag Aircraft Corporation has operated at installations and locations throughout the Continental United States, Central and South America, Asia, Europe, the Mediterranean and the Middle East.